 3 – Watch for vitamins & minerals deficiencies

 Vitamins and minerals deficiencies are very common with candida issues.
 Research has clearly shown that certain deficiencies such as vitamin B12 and vitamin D can cause serious health complications that can’t be reversed and may even become permanent.
 For this reason, it is very important that your diet meets the daily requirements of vitamins and minerals.
-For more info please see our anti candida food list.
+For more info please see our Vitamins for a healthy immune system.

 4 – Don’t get bored

 If you need ideas for anti candida diet recipes, make sure to check our candida recipes.
 Do not eat the same foods every single day on your candida diet cleanse.

 5 – Be committed